Do Garment Bags Count as Carry-On? (Answered)

 Can I bring my own food on a flight?

-There is no particular rule banning passengers from bringing food items aboard a plane.
-However, any food or drinks must meet the official restrictions on liquids and gels.
+There’s no rule against bringing food on a plane, but any food or drinks still need to meet the official restrictions on liquids and gels.
 Foods that spread, such as butter or margarine, are considered gels.
 This means the maximum amount you can bring with you on a flight is 100 milliliters (3.4 fluid ounces).

 What restrictions are there for shaving blades and toiletries?

 Knives and blades are expressly prohibited on both domestic and international flights.
 Disposable blades used with a safety razor are therefore not allowed.
-However, there are no restrictions on disposable razors and electric shavers.
+Disposable razors and electric shavers are fine though.

 Scissors are also okay provided the blades are shorter than 4 inches (10 centimeters).
 As noted, the largest quantity of liquids or gels you can have with you is 100 milliliters (3.4 ounces).
 This applies across the board to include drinks and toiletries.
 If you have full-size bottles/tubes of toothpaste, sunscreen or shampoo they must be in your checked luggage.